 Portland Thorns FC vs. FC Kansas City

-While below are the answers to all of the questions you have around the Premier League fixtures and everything else you need to know for the upcoming season, with full details on the Premier League TV schedule across the NBC family of channels and more.
+Below are the answers to all of the questions you had around the Premier League fixtures and everything else you needed to know for the season, with full details on the Premier League TV schedule across the NBC family of channels and more.

 The Premier League fixtures for the 2022-23 season were announced on Thursday June 16, 2022 at 4am ET.
 Below is the full schedule, as you can watch all 380 games across our NBC platforms.